James-S-Santangelo/paper-rcourse/paper.md

         for instructors to prioritize content and gauge how long they should be spending on each objective.
 This sets the expectations for both students and instructors.
-    1. *Participatory Live-Coding*: Coding snippets that form the teaching content of each lesson objective, taught in-class using live-coding.[^1]
+    2. *Participatory Live-Coding*: Coding snippets that form the teaching content of each lesson objective, taught in-class using live-coding.[^1]
-       - These submodules go over all concepts necessary to understand the course material, complete the in-class exercises, and summative assignment towards the goal of completing the lesson objectives.
+       - These submodules cover all concepts necessary to understand the lesson content and complete the take-home assigments and in-class exercises.
 In lectures where the explicit goal was not to learn programming, but a topic such as `Statistical Modeling`, we used the coding submodules to explain the concept while concurrently demonstrating how to use programming to create and apply statistical models to data.
-    1. *Interleaved Exercises*: Coding exercises or discussion points during the lecture to assess and confirm that students are following along.
+    3. *Interleaved Exercises*: Coding exercises or discussion points during the lecture to assess and confirm that students are following along.
        - These exercises serve to both challenge the students and slowly